Finding it difficult to control your eating?

-Recall that binge eating is predictable; it usually occurs either after (a) an all-or-none reaction to a dietary rule break and (2) our mood fluctuates and intensifies.
+Remember, binge eating is predictable: it usually occurs either after (a) an all-or-none reaction to a dietary rule break and (b) our mood fluctuates and intensifies.

-Working through these tough times effectively and healthily will help prevent these predictable binges.
+Working through these tough times effectively and healthily may help prevent these predictable binges.

 - Think about a range of possible solutions to the problem: I could either: eat, watch TV, go on social media, or go for a walk.

-- This isn’t a good idea because, in the past, when I eat I usually go overindulge to help soothe my frustration.
+- Eat: This isn’t a good idea because, in the past, when I eat I usually overindulge to help soothe my frustration.

-- There’s nothing really on TV at the moment, so I’ll probably get bored and have an urge to eat instead.
+- Watch TV: There’s nothing really on TV at the moment, so I’ll probably get bored and have an urge to eat instead.

-- Not really feeling the best about myself at the moment, so jumping onto Instagram and seeing other people having fun would probably worsen the situation.
+- Go on social media: I’m not feeling the best about myself at the moment, so jumping on Instagram and seeing other people having fun would probably worsen the situation.

-- A walk will remove me from temptation and well help blow off some steam.
+- Go for a walk: A walk will remove me from temptation and well help blow off some steam.

 - Pick the best solution(s) and act on it: I’m going to go for a brisk walk – 45 minutes at least!

-Ask yourself why you have a “forbidden food” list?
+Do you have tasty “forbidden foods”?
+Why do you have a “forbidden food” list at all?
 After all, no food in isolation causes weight gain.

 Perhaps it’s because these foods are binge-eating trigger foods that cause you considerable grief and anxiety.

-Gradual exposure to these foods and re-introducing them into your diet (in moderation) will get rid of the anxiety around certain foods and their potential to trigger a binge.
+Gradual exposure to these foods and reintroducing them into your diet (in moderation) will help get rid of the anxiety around certain foods and their potential to trigger a binge.